No767/Kumiko/README.md

 Still in early production.
 Not ready for release yet

-# Building
+# Getting Started (For Developers)

-Getting the environment set up for the bot is a kinda complex process.
+Getting the environment set up for Kumiko is a kinda complex process.
 Kumiko now uses [Uvloop](https://github.com/MagicStack/uvloop), which is a drop-in replacement for [Asyncio](https://docs.python.org/3/library/asyncio.html) and is just as fast as Node.js.
 If you want to get set up, here are the instructions to do so:
 ## Windows

 1. Install [WSL2](https://docs.microsoft.com/en-us/windows/wsl/).
 Uvloop does not have Windows support nor does the owner want to add it.